 The TMDL summary in Tables 1 and 2 contain the LAs for each restricted shellfish area.
-As described above in Section III, Maryland conducted a nonpoint source assessment in order to estimate the contributions of wildlife, humans, pets and livestock to the overall nonpoint source loadings.
+As described above in Section III, Maryland conducted a nonpoint source assessment in order to estimate the contributions of wildlife, humans, pets, and livestock to the overall nonpoint source loadings.
 As stated above, Maryland developed two types of fecal coliform TMDLs for each restricted Shellfish area consistent with the two numeric criteria for Use II waters that are based on median and 90th percentile data.
 For each shellfish area, the TMDL for the median case is more restrictive than the 90th percentile TMDL in terms of mass loading rate.
 However, larger percentage and overall mass reductions are required in the 90th percentile TMDL case based on the difference between the TMDL and the current load to each shellfish area (see Tables 4.4.1 and 4.4.2 of the TMDL Report).
-For example, in order to meet the median TMDL for Forked Creek, no reductions are required to meet the allowable load of $3.85 \times 10^{10}$ .
-In order to meet the 90th percentile TMDL, a reduction of approximately 26 percent or $4.8 \times 10^{11}$ counts/day is required to attain the allowable load of 1.35x10 counts/day.
-Therefore, although a larger load can be assimilated to meet the 90th percentile, it is more restrictive because the reductions are more stringent and will insure compliance with both criteria.
-Note that the percentage reductions are not strictly comparable between the two TMDLs because the baseline, or current, loads are different.
-The loads were calculated using the corresponding median concentration or 90th percentile concentration of the current condition.
+For example, in order to meet the median TMDL for Duvall Creek, no reduction was required and the allowable loading was 2.36×10^{10} counts/day.
+In order to meet the 90th percentile TMDL, a reduction by 45 percent or 6.93×10^{10} counts/day would be required.
+Note that the percentage reductions are not strictly comparable between the two TMDLs because the baseline, or current, loads are different: the loads were calculated using the corresponding median concentration or 90th percentile concentration of the current condition.
+There were multiple monitoring stations in three of the four restricted shellfish areas.
+Some of these sub-segments required reductions while others were attaining criteria.
+The reductions called for in the TMDLs for the multi-segment models are not for the waterbody as a whole but are for the specified subsegment.